Showing posts with label Pay Scale. Show all posts

 If you have any questions about the 'PNG Public Service implementation of pay increase 2023 - 2024', call the Department of Personal Management (DPM) on 3276309, 3276392, 3276336, 3276373 or 3276403.

-TEACHERS must not be paying fees to have their salaries processed, Education Department first secretary (financial services) Camillus Kanau says.
+Teachers in Papua New Guinea (PNG) should not be paying fees to have their salaries processed, according to Camillus Kanau, the first secretary (financial services) of the Education Department.

 Teachers pay slips download - PNG Teachers Pay

-He said a public notice had been released by the secretary’s office that demanding service fees and charges were tantamount to bribery and corruption.
+Kanau further highlighted that the secretary's office has released a public notice stating that demanding service fees and charges in relation to teachers' salary matters is tantamount to bribery and corruption.

 Teaching Service Fixation Agreement (2014-2016) - PNG Public Service Pay Scale